AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 While in [Create mode](/help/user-guide/create/overview.md), brand validation information is available for any generated content.

-A Brand Validation icon is displayed for each generated email or image, indicating its compliance with brand guidelines.
+A Brand Validation icon displays for each generated email or image, indicating its compliance with brand guidelines.

 IMG